minyma-technologies/typescript-express-starter/README.md

 - [x] Pre-push git hooks to lint code and commit message before publishing changes

 ## Usage

+### Accessing the database

+While it is possible to interact with your chosen database via their provided CLI or GUI client, prisma provides an easy-to-use GUI client out of the box.
+To access it, simply run `npx prisma studio`, then navigate to `localhost:5555` in your browser.

 ### Editing the data model